Lockheed P-80 Shooting Star: Background

-The XP-80 had a conventional all-metal airframe, with a slim low wing and tricycle landing gear.
-Like most early jets designed during World War II—and before the Allies captured German research data that confirmed the speed advantages of swept-wings—the XP-80 had straight wings, similar to previous propeller-driven fighters.
-It was the first operational jet fighter to have its engine buried in the fuselage, a format previously used in the pioneering German Heinkel He 178 V1 of 1939, and the later British Gloster E.28/39 demonstrator of 1941.
-Other early jets generally had two engines because of their limited power, these being mounted in external nacelles for easier maintenance.
-With the advent of more powerful British jet engines, a single fuselage-mounted engine was more effective, and this configuration was used by the majority of subsequent fighter aircraft.

-Lockheed was the first American aircraft company to start work on a jet-powered aircraft, beginning work on the L-133 in 1939.
-The L-133 eventually developed into an extremely advanced design, including futuristic features such as canard forewings and a blended wing body, but when Lockheed presented the design to the Army Air Force, it was rejected as being technologically unfeasible.
-Instead the USAAF concentrated development around the much less radical Bell P-59 Airacomet, which first flew in October 1942.
-It quickly became obvious, however, that the P-59's performance was only marginally superior to current piston engined fighters.
-Bell performed preliminary work revising the P-59 with a low wing and a single fuselage-mounted engine, to be designated XP-59B, but by this time the Bell factory was swamped with other work so the USAAF transferred the project to Lockheed.
+Lockheed was the first American aircraft company to start work on a jet-powered aircraft, having worked on the L-133 design study back in 1939.
+The L-133 was progressively developed into a more advanced design that included numerous futuristic features, such as canard forewings and a blended wing body; however, when Lockheed presented the design to the United States Army Air Force (USAAF), it was rejected as being technologically unfeasible.
+Instead, the USAAF opted to concentrate its resources on the development of the much less radical Bell P-59 Airacomet, which made its first flight in October 1942.
+During flight testing, it became apparent that the P-59's performance was only marginally superior to current piston engined fighters.
+While Bell performed preliminary work to revise the P-59 with a low wing and a single fuselage-mounted engine, which was given the designation XP-59B; Bell's factory had become swamped with other projects, thus the USAAF opted to transfer the project to Lockheed.

 The impetus for development of the P-80 was the discovery by Allied intelligence of the Me 262 in spring 1943, which had made only test flights of its own first quartet (the V1 through V4 airframes) of design prototypes at that time, all fitted with retracting tailwheel landing gear.
 After receiving documents and blueprints comprising years of British jet aircraft research, the commanding General of the Army Air Force, Henry H. Arnold, believed an airframe developed to accept the British-made Halford H-1 B "Goblin" jet engine could provide the superior performance to match the new German jets, and the Materiel Command's Wright Field research and development division tasked Lockheed to design the aircraft based on their experience with the L-133.
 Concept work began on the XP-80 in May 1943.
 Since the British turbojet was not yet delivered, Lockheed obtained its blueprint dimensions from Bell as ordered by the USAAF.
-Lockheed's team, consisting of 28 engineers, was led by Clarence L. "Kelly" Johnson in the same manner as the P-38 Lightning, in the same remote building with high security and greater autonomy, a continuation of Lockheed's Skunk Works style of research and development.
+Lockheed's team of 128 engineers was led by Clarence L. "Kelly" Johnson in a makeshift building used for the design and assembly of the prototype.
+The building was remote and secure, built from pallets and packing crates around an existing shack, the whole of which was covered by a rented circus tent; this tent area became known as Skunk Works—the first explicit usage of the term to refer to an elite engineering project.